evmcnb/quartz/content/Full/Psychiatric History Taking.md

 ## ICE + Summarise

+> [!success] Ask history chronologically
+> Makes it easier not to forget anything.
+Start with birth, family + history, school, pre-morbid personality

+## Past History

-### Past psychiatric history, existing diagnosis and previous treatments
+### Past psychiatric history

+Existing diagnosis and previous treatments
 - _“Have you ever experienced symptoms like this before?”_
 - _“Have you ever had any problems with your mental health before?”_

-### Past contact with mental health services
+#### Past contact with mental health services

 For previous contact with mental health services, you should explore whether this has been through **primary care**, the **community mental health team**, or the **crisis team/home treatment** team.

-## Forensic history

-A **forensic history** helps to formulate a **risk assessment** and may give clues to help with diagnosis.

-- _“Have you ever had any contact with the police?”_
-- _“If yes, what happened?
-Were you charged?”_
-- _“Have you spent any time in prison?”_
-## Past medical history
+### Past medical history

 Ask if the patient has any **medical** **conditions**: